needle-mirror/com.unity.addressables/Documentation~/SynchronousAddressables.md

 > [!NOTE]
 > Unloading a scene cannot be completed synchronously.
 Calling WaitForCompleted on a scene unload will not unload the scene or any assets, and a warning will be logged to the console.

+>[!NOTE]
+>Due to limitations with Scene integration on the main thread through the `SceneManager` API, it is possible to lock the Editor or Player when calling `WaitForCompletion` in association with scene loading.
+The issue primarily surfaces when loading two scenes in succession, with the second scene load request having `WaitForCompletion` called from its `AsyncOperationHandle`.
+Since scene loading takes extra frames to fully integrate on the main thread, and `WaitForCompletion` locks the main thread, you could hit a situation where Addressables has been informed by the `SceneManager` that the first scene is fully loaded, even though it hasn't completed finished all the required operations.
+At this point, the scene is fully loaded, but the `SceneManager` attempts to call `UnloadUnusedAssets`, on the main thread, if the scene was loaded in `Single` mode.
+Then, the second scene load request locks the main thread with `WaitForCompletion`, but cannot begin loading because `SceneManager` requires the `UnloadUnusedAssets` to complete before the next scene can begin loading.
+>In order to avoid this deadlock, it is advised that you either load successive scenes asynchronously, or ensure a sufficient delay is added between scene load requests.

 ### Synchronous Addressables with Custom Operations
 Addressables supports custom `AsyncOperations` which support unique implementations of `InvokeWaitForCompletion`.
 This method can be overridden to implement custom synchronous operations.